HELP SHAPE OUR REGION'S FUTURE

 protecting open space; and more places to bike and walk.

-View the final draft expenditure plan that was discussed by the Board of Directors on April 22.
+View the draft expenditure plan that will be discussed by the Board of Directors on March 25.

 Why was your input important?